zdravkov/kendo-docs/api/javascript/ui/autocomplete.md

 ### valuePrimitive `Boolean`*(default: false)*

-Spcifies the [value binding](/framework/mvvm/bindings/value) behavior for the widget when the initial model value is null.
+Specifies the [value binding](/framework/mvvm/bindings/value) behavior for the widget when the initial model value is null.
 If set to true, the View-Model field will be updated with the selected item text field.
 If set to false, the View-Model field will be updated with the selected item.

 #### Example - specify that the View-Model field should be updated with the selected item text